 In addition, if an employee feels he or she was forced to leave a job because the employer made the job unbearable, he or she can file a wrongful termination suit against the former employer for constructive discharge.

 However, in most states (other than Montana), employees are presumed to be employed at will, which means that an employee can be fired without notice and without a reason.
 So unless an employee is covered by an employment contract or collective bargaining agreement or the law has been violated, an employer doesn't need a reason to fire you.
 Here is a list of exceptions to employment at will.

-Wrongful Termination Reasons Protected By Law
+Wrongful Termination Reasons Protected by Law

 - Breach of contract